apexatoll/aoc-cli/README.md

 ```

 Executing leader + ac would then run your program and send the answer to the server for verification (as long as your program only outputs an answer and no other text).

-Do not send endless attempts - only send when you are comfortable with your answer!

 ## Configuration